What bird can fly backward, is only found in North and South America, and has a heart rhythm of at 1200 beats per minute?

-Hummingbird Festival 2022 was a huge success.
-Click HERE for a video of photos shared by Photographer Reba Davis.
+Click HERE for a memories of the 2022 Festival shared by Photographer Reba Davis.

 Adventures with Audubon – Come spend an hour in the studio of one of America’s greatest naturalists and wildlife artist.
 Listen to tales of